 Get to the gym.
 Lift heavy weights.
 Repeat.

-That?s the easy formula.
-I?d highly recommend using a certified personal trainer to help you set up a program, especially if you?re a beginner.
-Developing good habits, knowing when to push yourself, and proper form go a long way toward getting your body to adapt to the strength work in ways that will burn calories.
+Developing good habits, knowing when to push yourself, and using proper form go a long way toward getting your body to adapt to the strength work in ways that will burn calories.

 One way to make sure you get your intervals in is with a good Cycle or Spin class!

 The caveat in the interval, though, is to be consistent throughout the interval.